Coconut Lavender Bundt Cake

 - Add the coconut milk and mix to combine.
 Slowly add the dry ingredients and mix until the batter is smooth.
 Add the shredded coconut and mix to combine.

 - Pour the batter into the bundt pan and bake for 45-50 minutes, or until a cake tester comes out clean.

-- Cool the cake for at least an hour in the pan before turning the cake onto a wire rack to finish cooling.
+- Cool the cake for at least 20 minutes in the pan before turning the cake onto a wire rack to finish cooling.